Rational components of Hilbert schemes: Notation

 \section{Notation}

-Throughout the paper, we will consider the following general notation. \begin{enumerate} \item During the construction of Gr\"{o}bner strata, we work on a field $k$ of any characteristic, whereas when we study the Hilbert scheme, we will suppose that $k$ is algebraically closed.
+Throughout the paper, we will consider the following general notation. \begin{enumerate} \item During the construction of Gr\"obner strata, we work on a field $k$ of any characteristic, whereas when we study the Hilbert scheme, we will suppose that $k$ is algebraically closed.